Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The use of DFS increases the width of the channel and, therefore, Wi-Fi bandwidth but can also cause intermittent brief disconnections.

-Bands vs Channels vs Streams
+Bands vs. Channels vs. Streams

 Wi-Fi uses three frequency bands, including 2.4GHz, 5GHz, and 6GHz.
+The width of each band is measured in MHz—the wider the band, the more MHz it has.

 Here's a crude analogy:

 A Wi-Fi connection generally occurs on a single channel (lane) of a single band (road) at a time.
-The actual data transmission is always that of the lowest denominator.
-Similarly, a bicycle can carry just one person at a relatively slow speed, even when you ride it on a super-wide lane of an open freeway.
+The actual data transmission is always that of the lowest denominator—a bicycle can carry just one person at a relatively slow speed, even when used on a super-wide lane of an open freeway.

 Wi-Fi Security